mesibo/python/installation.md

 Instructions to install the Mesibo C/C++ shared library can be found [here](https://mesibo.com/documentation/install/linux/#install-using-the-convenience-script)

 ### Python 3 (3.4 or newer ) / Python 2 (2.7 or newer)
   Install the development packages for Python.
-On CentOS,Debian and derivatives (Ubuntu): python, python-dev (or python3-dev/python2-dev)
-  Make sure that the Python package distutils is installed.
-For example,in Debian GNU/Linux, installing python-dev also      installs distutils.
+On CentOS,Debian and derivatives (Ubuntu): python, python-dev (or python3-dev/python2-dev).Make sure that the Python package distutils is installed.

 ### Compiler(GCC 4.x (and later)are preferred)
 The Mesibo Python Module is built on C-extensions and implemented using CPython .You need to compile from source to get a shared library file which will then be used by Python.